ryanhamilton/questdb.io/docs/reference/sql/alter-table-enable-deduplication.md

 Enables storage level data deduplication on inserts and configures UPSERT KEYS.

 :::note
-Deduplication can only be enabled for [Write-Ahead Log (WAL)](/docs/concept/write-ahead-log) tables.
+- Deduplication can only be enabled for [Write-Ahead Log (WAL)](/docs/concept/write-ahead-log) tables.
+- Enabling deduplication does not have any effect on the existing data and only applies to newly inserted data.
+This means that a table with deduplication enabled can still contain duplicate data.
+- Enabling deduplication does not have any effect on modifying data with UPDATE statements.
 :::

 ## Syntax